flatpak/xdg-desktop-portal/README.md

 To build the documentation, you will need xmlto and the docbook stylesheets.
 For more instructions, please read [CONTRIBUTING.md][contributing].

-## Using portals
+## Using Portals

 Flatpak grants sandboxed applications _talk_ access to names in the org.freedesktop.portal.\* prefix.
 One possible way to use the portal APIs is thus just to make D-Bus calls.
 For many of the portals, toolkits (e.g.
-GTK+) are expected to support portals transparently if you use suitable high-level APIs.
+GTK) are expected to support portals transparently if you use suitable high-level APIs.

 To implement most portals, xdg-desktop-portal relies on a backend